JRCSTU/CO2MPAS-TA/doc/faq.rst

 Is it possible to do a physical test, instead of accepting |CO2MPAS| results?
 -----------------------------------------------------------------------------
 Yes, there are cases when |CO2MPAS|
-does not need to be used and physical test shall be performed instead.
+does not need to be used and a physical test shall be performed instead.
 **where are they described?**

 What is DICE and who should use it?